waldrain/waldrain.github.io/pv.md

 2021-12-15 Started attaching Cornelius' used PV poanels directly to the battery, in pairs, each providing 230 Wp, 4.7 A short circuit, 65.4 V open circuit, limited by the battery + BMS + inverter to 29 V, so they will never be able to provide more than max.
 130 W per pair...

-Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using conrnelius voltmeter:
+Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using cornelius voltmeter; oh no, it does not measure with any precision below 0.1 V, so it makes little sense in this range:

 <table class="r" style="font-size:80%">
 <tr><td>date time</td><td>1</td><td>2</td><td>3</td><td>4</td><td>5</td><td>6</td><td>7</td><td>8</td><td>notes</td></tr>